joeisamurray/Noter/README.md

 android 9.0 api 28

 Has basic functionality
-if opening a text file directly it will load the contents and the save button will overwrite the file. (without asking). new files will open a save to dialog.
+if opening a text file directly it will load the contents and the save button will overwrite the file. (without asking).<br>
+new files will open a save to dialog.
 Undo, Redo, Paste.<br>